gltewalt/help-writer/README.md

 # help-writer

-Writes help-string content for different function types to asciidoc, markdown, or LaTex files.
+Writes help-string content for `any-function!` types to asciidoc, markdown, or LaTex files.

 From the Red language help system.